diestrohs/evcc_card/README.md

 ## Requirements
 - A running and configured EVCC instance in your network
 - Home Assistant with HACS
-- Installation of the ha-evcc integration
+- Installation of the ha-evcc integration other hacs
-- Installation of the following cards:
+- Installation of the following cards other hacs:
   - vertical-stack-in-card
 ## Main features